malvik-lab/punk-api-client/README.md

+> [!CAUTION]
+> ### Project No Longer Maintained.
+> I regret to inform you that this library is no longer being maintained due to the closure of the upstream project.
+As a result, there will be no further updates or support for this repository.

 # Punk Api Client

 Unofficial Punk Api Client.\
 You can find all the documentation on the official website: [https://www.punkapi.com](https://www.punkapi.com)

 ## Installation
 ```sh